turikhay/MapModCompanion/README.md

 ## Installation
 1. Download the latest release from [Releases](https://github.com/turikhay/MapModCompanion/releases) page
-2. Put each of them into the corresponding plugins folder
+2. Put each file into the corresponding plugins folder
 3. That's it.
 No configuration required.
 You can restart your servers now.

 ⚠️ **NOTE** Spigot plugin can be used without BungeeCord counterpart, but it's highly recommended to install